-The hints chain is a chain of instructions that delivers the LLM with instructions step-by-step.
-The purpose of the hints chain is to tell the LLM how to generate a reasoning chain.
-There are three parts of such hints chains: (1) Explainable sub-questions: ask the LLM to partition the question into five step-by-step sub-questions; (2) Logical reasoning: tell the LLM to use the step-by-step sub-questions to generate a pseudocode and calculate the answer; (3) Answer extraction: ask the LLM to give a customized format of the answer.
-The result produced by the hints chain follows the order of these three parts and provides a consequential reasoning chain that supports its answer.
-It is an end-to-end way, meaning we only need to prompt once for a single question to get an answer, which can help the LLM respond quickly.
+The hint chain is a chain of instructions that delivers the LLM with instructions step by step.
+The purpose of the hint chain is to tell the LLM how to generate a semantic code reasoning chain with problem decomposition.
+There are three parts of such hint chains: (1) Sub-questions: ask the LLM to partition the question into step by step sub-questions; (2) Logical reasoning: tell the LLM to use the step by step sub-questions to generate a pseudo code reasoning process; (3) Answering: ask the LLM to give a customized format of the answer.
+The result produced by the hint chain follows the order of these three parts and provides a consequential reasoning chain that supports its answer.